 The experimental implementation of quantum information processing (QIP) relies on identifying, coherently manipulating, coupling and detecting elementary excitations of individual quantum systems.
 All these operations need to be performed on a time scale much shorter than the decoherence time of the quantum system.
-This extremely challenging task has attracted the interest of an increasing number of experimentalists in all areas of science.
-Implementations of quantum logic operations are currently explored in a wide range of different quantum systems (1), e.g., nuclear magnetic spins in liquids and solids (2; 3), ions in traps (4; 5; 6; 7), atoms in microwave resonators (8), optical lattices (9), photonic band gap materials (10), Josephson junctions (11; 12) or photons in quantum-optical systems (13; 14).
-The complexity of this endeavor is quite clearly demonstrated by the fact that despite the outstanding progress in this field over the last few years, the most complex quantum calculation performed to date is the factorization of the number 15 (3).
+This extremely challenging task has attracted the interest of an increasing number of researchers in all areas of science.
+Implementations of quantum logic operations are currently explored in a wide range of different quantum systems [1], e.g., nuclear magnetic spins in liquids and solids [2, 3], ions in traps [4-7], atoms in microwave resonators [8], optical lattices [9], photonic band gap materials [10], Josephson junctions [11, 12] or photons in quantum-optical systems [13, 14].
+The complexity of this endeavor is quite clearly demonstrated by the fact that, despite the outstanding progress in this field over the last few years, the most complex quantum calculation performed to date is the factorization of the number 15 [3].

-A particularly attractive approach for realizing all-solid-state quantum information processing relies on using charge or spin excitations of semiconductor quantum dots (QD) as quantum bits.
+A particularly attractive approach to realizing all-solid-state quantum information processing relies on using charge or spin excitations of semiconductor quantum dots (QDs) as quantum bits.
 In QDs, electron and hole wave functions are localized in all three spatial dimensions on a nanometer length scale due to growth-induced nanoscale variations of the semiconductor composition.
-This makes QD interesting model systems for exploring the basic physics of quasi-zero-dimensional quantum confinement as well as interesting for building novel optical devices, such as low-threshold semiconductor lasers.
+This makes QDs interesting model systems for exploring the basic physics of quasi-zero-dimensional quantum confinement as well as interesting for building novel optical devices for information processing.